alvineebai/Alvine-kubernetes/02-pods/readme.md

 kubectl get pod -o wide
 kubectl describe pod app2
 kubectl edit pod app2
-# modify the image name to nginx
+# modify the image name to nginx, save and exit the edition page
 kubectl get pods
 ```
 2. Get the logs of a pod (this is useful for troubleshooting when a pod has issues)